 Ask Your Doctor First

 If you are pregnant or breast-feeding, it is crucial to discuss the side effects of chamomile and to list other medications you may be taking.
 The long-term effects of most herbal supplements remain unknown, and chamomile has not been researched extensively in people.

 Although valid reports of toxicity do not suggest negative health effects for young children, pregnant or nursing women, or individuals with liver or kidney disease, the safety of chamomile has not been proven for these populations.

 Many individuals use the chamomile to diminish the symptoms of anxiety, insomnia and gastrointestinal distress, although scientific research does not validate the use of chamomile tea to treat health conditions.
 Additionally, chamomile tea (as with other dietary supplements) is not regulated by the Food and Drug Administration — meaning it is not intended to treat, prevent or cure disease.

-Although scientific research does not validate the use of chamomile tea to treat health conditions, some individuals use the herb to diminish the symptoms of anxiety, insomnia and gastrointestinal distress.
-The National Center for Complementary and Alternative Medicine emphasizes the importance of sharing any alternative products you plan to use, such as chamomile tea with your health care providers.
+The National Center for Complementary and Integrative Medicine emphasizes the importance of sharing any alternative products you plan to use, such as chamomile tea with your health care providers.
 Your doctor can address the risks presented by drug interactions, allergic reactions and the vulnerability of special populations.
-Additionally, the U.S. Food and Drug Administration does not require that research validate the benefits of herbal supplements such as chamomile.